 Things you should consider before taking this advice

 Investing in this way will change the overall asset allocation of your portfolio.
-As we have increased / decreased the amount of your portfolio which is held in long term growth oriented assets, we would expect a corresponding increase / decrease in the volatility of short term returns, but an overall increase / decrease in performance over the medium to long term.
+As we have increased / decreased the amount of your portfolio which is held in long term growth-oriented assets, we would expect a corresponding increase / decrease in the volatility of short-term returns, but an overall increase / decrease in performance over the medium to long term.
 A more detailed analysis of the changes in your portfolio allocation is attached.

 Moving this investment out of your bank account will mean that you will lose the Government guarantee on funds held in cash.

 Because of the difference in the underlying cost of the investments, our recommendations would mean the ongoing cost of your portfolio will increase / decrease.

+Because of the difference in the underlying cost of the investments, following the implementation of our advice, the ongoing annual management expenses of your portfolio will be X.XX%.
+Based on the current balance of your portfolio this would mean an increase of approximately $XXX per annum.
+This amount is not debited directly from your account, it is deducted by fund managers prior to distribution of returns.

-In consideration of the above, the most important factor in making our recommendation was your ability to meet your investment objectives.
+In consideration of the above, the most important factor in making our recommendation was your ability to meet your investment objectives of xxxxx.

 Tailor Alert: